org-formation/org-formation-cli/docs/articles/aws-organizations.md

 Benefit:
 - Storing logging and metrics for all applications features makes it easy to access, correlate and forward logs.
-- A single place toset up alarms and alert the devops engineer on duty.
+- A single place to set up alarms and alert the devops engineer on duty.

 **Users Account**
 Contains IAM Users or integration with SSO solution.